exercism/csharp/exercises/pangram/README.md

 The alphabet used consists of ASCII letters `a` to `z`, inclusive, and is case insensitive.
 Input will not contain non-ASCII symbols.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/pangram` directory.

 ## Source